CocevDmitrii/Demania/README.md

-1)Yielding the mouse PC 'll straighten broken objects.
-2)Feeling the paradox according to jerkling non-truely also unconsciously mouse algorithm 'll stop debug
-3)Achieving Corkcrew effect 'll be bonus accordance to highlighted.
+[1)Do as yielding the mouse PC will straight ahead to target respective.                                      ] [2)Feeling the paradox according to jerkling non-truely unconsciously mouse algorithm 'll stop debug.     ] [3)Achieving corkcrew effect will be bonus accordance to highlighted.              ]

 Example of the program: